RebelPotato/doci.py/README.md

 So like [Pycco](https://github.com/pycco-docs/pycco) & [Docco](https://github.com/jashkenas/docco),
 Doci just extracts your comments into prose, stuff your code in code blocks and calls it a day.

-By itself it's quite dumb and needs to rely on other tools.
-For example, `scripts/build.py` watches `doci.py` for changes and reruns it automatically, which is a very simple way to add file watching abilities to Doci.
-(Maybe this is a good thing, because it means Doci is not trying to do everything by itself.)

-It is also well-documented.
-Doci is written literately and generates its own documentation, so it should be quite easy to read, modify and extend.

 ## Usage